 - 1 egg white

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

 - 1/3 cup whole milk

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350°F.

-- Bake for 45 to 50 minutes or when a toothpick is inserted and comes out clean.
-Place cake on a wire cooling rack.
+- Bake for 45 to 50 minutes or until a toothpick inserted near the center comes out clean.
+Place the cake on a wire cooling rack.